-On September, 13, 2016, the Company completed the closing of an \$8.0 million private placement equity financing.
+On September 13, 2016, the Company completed the closing of an \$8.0 million private placement equity financing.
 The Company sold to accredited investors an aggregate of 1,600,000 Series A Preferred Shares at a purchase price of \$5.00 per share resulting in net proceeds of approximately \$6.9 million.
 Each Series A Preferred Share is convertible into ten shares of common stock based on the current conversion price.
+For a detailed discussion of this transaction see Note F.

 On January 13, 2017, the Company completed its tender offer to amend and exercise certain categories of existing warrants.
 Pursuant to the Offer to Amend and Exercise, an aggregate of 30,966,350 warrants were tendered by their holders and were amended and exercised in connection herewith.
 The gross cash proceeds from such exercises were approximately \$13.5 million and the net cash proceeds after deducting warrant solicitation agent fees and other estimated offering expenses were approximately \$12.7 million.
+For a detailed discussion of this transaction see Note D.